jacobg1/portfolio/src/content/projects/project-1.md

 icon: ../../images/vinyl.svg
 ---

+My latest project.
 A search UI that pulls in live concert recordings from [archive.org's](https://archive.org) API.

 Features include a custom JavaScript music player and access to thousands of live concert recordings.